streetsidesoftware/vscode-spell-checker/docs/_includes/generated-docs/configuration.md

 Description
 : Optional list of dictionaries to use.

     Each entry should match the name of the dictionary.

     To remove a dictionary from the list add `!` before the name. i.e. `!typescript` will turn off the dictionary with the name `typescript`.

+    Example:

+    ```jsonc
+    // Enable `lorem-ipsum` and disable `typescript`
+    "cSpell.dictionaries": ["lorem-ipsum", "!typescript"]
+    ```

 Default
 : _- none -_